suzannepk/mpi_parallel/README.md

 ```
 ## Serial to Paralle

-The table below shows the changes that we chose to go from series to parallel.
+The table below shows the changes that we chose to go from serial to parallel.

 | **Serial Code** | **Parallel MPI Code** | **Explanation** |